ThoughtWorksInc/template.scala/README.md

 }
 ```

 Unlike normal functions, a template function will not be type-checked until using it.
-Thus it does not raise a type error on `x > y` because the real types of `x` and `y` have not been determinated.
+Thus it does not raise a type error on `x > y` because the real types of `x` and `y` have not been determined.

 ``` scala
 val i: Int = max(1, 2)